CabrilloRoboticsClub/tiny_hawk/git/README.md

     ```sh
     ssh-keygen
     ```
-    - When it asks for the location to put the file hit enter
+    - When it asks for the file location, press enter to save it to the default location
-    - Also just hit enter when it asks for the password, unless you can remember it
+    - Hit enter when it asks for the password to not save a password or enter one if you think you can remember it
 2. Copy the generated ssh key
     ```sh
     cat ~/.ssh/id_rsa.pub